nclwater/Shetran/COMPILING.md

 	Still in Property Pages, go to Configuration Properties|Linker|System.
 Set the "Stack Reserve Size" to 100,000,000 (i.e. 100 million).
 Select "OK" to close Property Pages

 3. In Project|Add Existing Item... , add the following to the project:
+	- Shetran.f90 files from the src folder
+	- all the .f90 files from the src/modules folder
-	- all the .f90 files from the code directory
+	- all the .f90 files from the src/parameters folder
+	- mod_load_filedata.f90 from the src/util folder
-	- all the .f90 files from the visualisation directory
+	- all the .f90 files from the src/visualisation forlder
-	- the shegraph2.3.lib from the visualisation directory.
-NB "All Files (*.*)"" must be searchable
+	- the shegraph2.3.lib from the src/visualisation folder.
+NB "All Files (*.*)"" must be searchable -in the Solution explorer (on the right), click on Resource files, then add in Project|Add exisiting Item slect resource1.rc from the src/resource folder

-4. Copy the full path for the "incl_mod_shegraph" directory (e.g. C:\Users\sjbir_000\Documents\sv4.4.5x64\sv4\incl_mod_shegraph), and enter in the following two places:
+4. Copy the full path for the "incl_mod_shegraph" directory (e.g. C:\Users\sjbir_000\Documents\shetrn\incl_mod_shegraph), and enter in the following two places:

 	Project|Properties|Configuration Properties|Linker|General|Additional Library Directories
 	Project|Properties|Configuration Properties|Fortran|General|Additional Include Directories

 5. In 	Project|Properties|Configuration Properties|Fortran|Libraries change runtime Library to "Multithreaded"

-6. Build the project using Build|Build (either the debug or the release versions)
+6. Build the project using Build|Build Solution(either the debug or the release versions)